janssen70/P/README.md

 Scope of this code
 ==================
-This example demonstrates the use of the OAuth2 in context of Axis Cloud Connect and does a suggestion for storage of the consent status.
+This example demonstrates keeping track of consent.
 It is:

 - Not an official demo from Axis Communications
 - Not production ready